Alkia/Cosmos-Chain-Analysis-Check-Wallet-Amount-Change-and-Alert-via-Line/README.md

 ## Script
-check_Atom_Wallet_Changes.py check every second a change in the specied wallet and send a instant message throught LINE in case something happened
+the script check_Atom_Wallet_Changes.py checks every second a change in the specied wallet and send a instant message throught LINE in case something happened

+## Jupyter Notebook
+The notebook explains the process